Honzasko/oc-asrock-b550-hdv/README.md

 ## Tested OSes
 Windows 11 ✅

+## Modify config before using

-Use GenSMBios to generate serial keys for PlatformInfo in config
+Use GenSMBios to generate serial keys for PlatformInfo in config.plist located at EFI/OC

 The Type part gets copied to Generic -> SystemProductName.